We've independently reviewed this article to make sure it's as accurate as we can make it.

 If it does, check back on your freezer in a couple of hours to make sure everything is working perfectly.

-If it doesn’t work, then you’ll have to check one of the other reasons your ice maker add water light turns on even though there is plenty of water.
+If it doesn’t work, then you’ll have to check one of the other reasons your ice maker add water light is on even though there is plenty of water.

 Other Reasons Your Add Water Light Is On

-If your machine has plenty of water and you’ve cleaned out your sensors, your water may actually be too pure for the machine or you could have a shortage with your circuitry.
+If your machine has plenty of water and you’ve cleaned out your sensors, your water may actually be too pure for the machine or the appliance could have an electrical issue.

 Your Water Is Too Pure